usmansbk/blog-draft/markdowns/redux.md

 This version returns a different result every time we call it with the same argument.

-Can you quickly predict the result after calling the function with the same argument a thousand times?
+Can you quickly predict the result after calling the function with the same argument ten times?

+Predictable functions are easier to debug because we can easily trace back an error using the same argument.

-In functional programming, `square` and `squares` are called **pure functions**.
+In functional programming, the first two functions, `square` and `squares`, are called **pure functions**.

 ### Pure Functions